List of Totally Spies! characters: Conception and development

 The show's conception came from the rise of girl band and female singers in the music industry.
 Wanting to capitalize on the niche, David Michel and Vincent Chalvon-Demersay put their idea into development, which later shifted into production within a year.
 According to Michel, the series' animation style was intended to incorporate anime influences.
 The production company, Marathon Media, intended on building on the series brand by forming a three-piece girl band, utilizing German talk show Arabella to create it.
 Using a panel of judges, 20 demo videos were selected and the winners were selected based on the strength of their performance and the show's viewers.
 The band was selected and released a single in the spring of 2002, through EMI.
 According to managing director Dirk Fabarius, "The plan is to eventually create an entire album and establish and promote Totally Spies as a real band."

 In an interview with WorldScreen.com, Michel said that prior to his show, there were a lot of boy action-adventure shows and practically nothing for girls, yet in pop culture, there was Britney Spears and Spice Girls.
 He said that the characters are heavily inspired by the movie Clueless and wanted to mix that with a James Bond format.
 When they first pitched the show, it had a moderate response, but when the first season was broadcast, the Charlie's Angels film came out, and suddenly the market was full of girl show properties.

 The character design was originally done by Gil Formosa.

 Main

+Clover Ewing

+Clover (voiced by Fily Keita in the French dub, Andrea Taylor (seasons 1–6) and Ali Ryan (season 7–present) in the English dub) has medium length blonde hair, light blue eyes, and medium-toned skin; she dons a red catsuit on missions.
+Of the three girls, she is the most expressive with the Beverly Hills teenage fashionista attitude, with a strong valspeak dialect, being the first to court the newest available good-looking boy, concerning herself with the latest clothes, diets, and trends, and often competing against Mandy in all sorts of popularity contests.
+Her Télétoon profile describes her as athletic, agile, strong, and especially impulsive, reacting spontaneously and jumping into action; and ready to teach the bad guys a lesson even if she has no chance of winning.
+A running gag of the series is she is frequently kidnapped.
+Overall she is the most victimized character of the three spies, often either kidnapped, brainwashed, or transformed in some way.
+She is often also the subject of the villains’ revenge plots.

+In an interview, Baker said Clover has a thing for musicians, likes to get pampered, and is all into fashion.
+She likes that the girls have fun and kick butt.